 The Quiet Ones makes a nice change from recent Paranormal films like the Paranormal Activity series where characters are quick to unequivocally accept that what is happening to them is supernatural with little investigation of any alternative, (The films can be taken as postmodern in the sense that the only proof needed that something is real is the fact that it can be captured on a shaky camera) and is a nice throwback to films like Poltergeist (Hooper, 1982) where discovery and investigation are an important part of the plot of the film.

-Directed by John Pogue, The Quiet Ones is shot with a successfully unrelenting style focused on a use of unusually close framing of its subjects.
-The use of location and set design is very in keeping with the style of a Hammer picture.
-One the whole the characters are convincing, especially Jared Harris’s performance as the Professor who is both charismatic and convincing, but with a chillingly cutthroat edge.
-As is currently popular loud noise is used to create scares as much as atmosphere, but the use of documentary style footage is used more convincingly than in most instances.
+Directed by John Pogue, The Quiet Ones is shot with a successfully unrelenting style focused on the use of unusually close framing of its subjects.
+The locations and set design are very in keeping with the style of a Hammer picture.
+On the whole, the characters are convincing, especially Jared Harris’s performance as the Professor who is both charismatic and persuasive, but with a chillingly cutthroat edge.
+As is currently popular loud noise is used to create much of the scary atmosphere, but the use of documentary-style footage works better than in most instances.